carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 as _code without tests_.
 You don't want your code to be legacy just born, do you?

-In order to unit-test this UseCase object, you decide to start with the easiest part, what happens if the repository is not available?
+In order to unit test this UseCase object, you decide to start with the easiest part, what happens if the repository is not available?
 How can we generate such a behavior?
 Do we stop our Redis server while running